angular/angular/src/components/button/README.md

 ### Button types

-There are four types of buttons:
+There are five types of buttons:
  1. Flat buttons - `md-button`
     * Rectangular button
     * Defaults to white background